ashukv12/terraform/Define Infrastructure with Terraform Resources/learn-terraform-resources/README.md

 ## Clean up your infrastructure

+Now that you have verified that the EC2 instance is publicly available, run terraform destroy to destroy the resources.
+Remember to respond to the confirmation prompt with yes.

+`terraform destroy`

 ## Head over to this to see the EC2 instance deploying the PHP application:

 http://ec2-52-39-100-11.us-west-2.compute.amazonaws.com/index.php